JAePortfolio/Text-Editor/README.md

 Text Editor in ASM.
 I decided to base my GUI off notepad cause I think it was a nice basic color palette (Blue and white).

 ## How to run
-It runs from the command line with the parameters being the name of a txt file.
+1. It can be ran from the command line with the parameters being the name of a txt file.
 I used a file called test.txt that you see in the branch above.
+2. It can be ran in the emulator known as "emu8086".

 ## Features
 1. Insert/Overtyping